Best AI Document Summarizers for Source-Checked Summaries

 Document summary limits to check

-AI summaries fail in common ways.
-The risk is not only hallucination.
-A summary can be mostly true and still omit the one limit, number, exception, or table note that changes the decision.
+AI summaries often fail in the same ways.
+A summary may be mostly true yet skip the one limit, number, exception, or table note that changes your choice.

 Extraction problems